top of page

 WHY THE LYKOS?

-Being involved in purebreds for such a long time, I developed my blood lines up to a excellent international standard, where I am satisified that little needs to be done in their improvement.
+Being involved in purebreds for such a long time, I developed my blood lines up to a excellent international standard, where I am satisfied that little needs to be done in their improvement.
 I am a firm believer that each litter bred should be a serious attempt to improve type, health and temperament.
-I do not beleive in breeding puppies for the sake of it, nor ever for money (trust me, if you breed the right way, you don't make money!), so I have no burning desire to regularly produce litters when there is nothing equally good enough to breed them to.
-I beleive in breeding fowards, not backwards.
+I do not believe in breeding puppies for the sake of it, nor ever for money (trust me, if you breed the right way, you don't make money!), so I have no burning desire to regularly produce litters when there is nothing equally good enough to breed them to.
+I believe in breeding forwards, not backwards.

 After learning about the other breeds in development overseas, such as the Northern Inuit, British Timber Dog and Utonagan, I knew that I would love to have one myself.